GlobalDataverseCommunityConsortium/dataverse-previewers/README.md

 Note that Dataverse installations configured to redirect to S3 storage for file downloads will need to enable CORS at the storage layer as well as the application layer (the latter is enabled by default).
 (See, for example, [Amazon's CORS configuration guidance](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-cors-configuration.html)).

 ## How do they work?
-The tools here are lightweight wrappers around standard HTML5 functionality (e.g. audio, video), or third-party libraries (pdf) or some combination (e.g. standard image displays with a third-party library to allow zooming, simple text/html displays with third-party libraries used to sanitize content to avoid security issues).
+The tools here are lightweight wrappers around standard HTML5 functionality (e.g. audio, video), or third-party libraries (pdf, spreadsheets) or some combination (e.g. standard image displays with a third-party library to allow zooming, simple text/html displays with third-party libraries used to sanitize content to avoid security issues).

 ## Customizations:
 The previewers will use your favicon if it exists at the default Dataverse location: ```<your site URL>/javax.faces.resource/images/favicondataverse.png.xhtml```